nRF Connect SDK Intermediate

 In our case, we only need the sample_fetch and channel_get functions.
 Skeletons of these are already prepared in custom_bme280.c (custom_bme280_sample_fetch() and custom_bme280_channel_get()).

-We just need to implement the content, define the API structure, and connect them to proper callbacks in the driver source code.
+We just need to implement the content, define the API structure, and connect them to the proper callbacks in the driver source code.

 Add the following lines to custom_bme280.c.